-There is a large opportunity for the energy efficient Clean-iX[®] Technology in this area to minimise the use of water and recycle waste water where practicable.
-This is a market that is currently undergoing significant growth and Clean TeQ's Clean-iX[®] Technology has the opportunity to penetrate this market.
+There is a large opportunity for the energy efficient Clean-iX® Technology in this area to minimise the use of water and recycle waste water where practicable.
+This is a market that is currently undergoing significant growth and Clean TeQ's Clean-iX® Technology used as a stand alone technology or in conjunction with other existing technologies has the opportunity to penetrate this market.